hnryjms/Expressive/README.md

 ## License

 Expressive is available under the GNU GPL v3.0 License.

-See the LICENSE file in this repository for the legal terms.
+See the [LICENSE](https://github.com/brekkehj/Expressive/blob/master/LICENSE) for the more information about the GNU licence legal terms.